RESPECT, INTEGRITY AND NON-VIOLENCE

 BREAK THE CYCLE - GET BACK IN

-ASSESS: Comprehensive intake assessment to understand your triggers, patterns, and what support you actually need.
+ASSESS: Comprehensive intake assessment to understand their triggers, patterns, and what support they actually need.

 TRANSFORM: 12 SESSIONS of structured change through three intensive phases:

-RETURN: Your progress report becomes the evidence schools need for readmission.
-We provide ongoing support and accountability sessions to keep you moving forward post-return.
+RETURN: The student's progress report becomes the evidence schools need for readmission.
+We provide ongoing support and accountability sessions to keep the momentum post-return.

-Understand Yourself: Know what's really driving your behavior: the triggers, patterns, and beliefs that keep you stuck.
+Understand Self: Know what's really driving their behavior: the triggers, patterns, and beliefs that keep them stuck.

-Own Your Choices: Stop blaming others.
-Take responsibility and build the skills to make different decisions going forward.
+Owning Choices: To stop blaming others, while taking responsibility and building the skills to make different decisions going forward.

-Shift Your Mindset: Move from reactive and negative to proactive and resilient.
-Stop expecting the worst and start building something better.
+Shift in Mindset: Move from reactive and negative to proactive and resilient.
+To stop expecting the worst and start building something better.

-Handle Stress Without Relapsing: Get real tools for high-pressure moments so you can stay clean and stay focused.
+Handle Stress Without Relapsing: Get real tools for high-pressure moments so they can stay clean and stay focused.

-Break Bad Habits, Build Good Ones: Ditch the patterns that destroy your life and replace them with routines that actually work for you.
+Break Bad Habits, Build Good Ones: Ditch the patterns that destroy their life and replace them with routines that actually work for the individual.

 What Changed:

-How your emotional regulation, mindset, self-awareness, and accountability have improved, and the specific behavioral shifts you've made: reduced conflict patterns, greater emotional intelligence, and healthier ways of coping with stress and triggers.
+How their emotional regulation, mindset, self-awareness, and accountability have improved, and the specific behavioral shifts they have made.
+Such as, reduced conflict patterns, greater emotional intelligence, and healthier ways of coping with stress and triggers.

 What You Achieved:

-Your progress against the goals you set at the start.
-Whether that's breaking negative habits, managing stress more effectively, or building routines that actually work for you.
+Their progress against the goals that we set at the start.
+Whether that's breaking negative habits, managing stress more effectively, or building routines that actually work.

 Your Journey:

-A session-by-session summary that tracks your breakthroughs, key insights, and the turning points in your development, creating a clear timeline of how you've moved forward.
+A session-by-session summary that tracks their breakthroughs, key insights, and the turning points in their development.
+Creating a clear timeline of how they have moved forward.

 What's Next:

-Practical strategies and recommendations to maintain your progress and continue building on the foundation you've created.
+Practical strategies and recommendations to maintain their progress and continue building on the foundation that they have created.

 This report is evidence.
-It shows schools, courts, and the people who matter most that you've done the work and that change is real.
+It shows schools, courts, and the people who matter most that they have done the work and that change is real.

 This Client Progress Report documents real change.
 It's tangible evidence of the student's commitment to rehabilitation, showing the specific work they have done to address behavioral issues and the measurable progress they have made through structured intervention.
 Schools use this report when considering readmission.
 It demonstrates not just intention, but concrete action and genuine transformation.
 It's the evidence that supports their return to the school community.

-You'll work to address your substance use, manage cravings, navigate peer pressure, and build a relapse prevention plan that actually works for your life.
-Sessions are personalized based on your intake assessment.
-Whether you're dealing with alcohol, drugs, or both, and what triggered your use in the first place.
+They will work to address substance use, manage cravings, navigate peer pressure, and build a relapse prevention plan that actually works for their life.
+Sessions are personalized based on their intake assessment.
+Whether it's dealing with alcohol, drugs, or both, and what triggered their use in the first place.

 The goal isn't just getting clean.
-It's staying clean and understanding why you used so you don't go back.
+It's staying clean and understanding why they used so they don't go back.

-Violence comes from something such as anger you can't control, feeling disrespected, needing to prove something.
-The program helps you understand your triggers and why you react the way you do.
+Violence can come deep from issues such as anger you can't control, feeling disrespected, needing to prove something.
+The program helps themunderstand their triggers and why they react the way they do.

-Once you get that, you learn how to handle conflict without escalating, how to walk away without losing face, and how to build relationships where you're not constantly fighting for control or respect.
-You'll get practical tools for when anger hits—because we know it will.
+Once they get that, they learn how to handle conflict without escalating, how to walk away without losing face, and how to build relationships where they are not constantly fighting for control or respect.
+They will get practical tools for when anger hits...because we know it will.

-The goal: break the cycle and build a future where violence isn't your answer.
+The goal: break the cycle and build a future where violence isn't the answer.

-You're not doing this alone.
-From day one, you'll work with Mark as your mentor and accountability partner.
-Someone who knows what you're dealing with and actually calls you out when you slip up.
+They will not be doing this alone.
+From day one, they will work with Mark as their mentor and accountability partner.
+Someone who knows what they are dealing with and who will actually call them out when they slip up.

-At the start, you'll make a program agreement together.
+At the start, they will make a program agreement together.
 It's straightforward: here's what success looks like, here are the boundaries, here's what you're committing to.
 It sounds simple, but this agreement is everything.
-It's what keeps you on track when things get hard.
-You'll have regular check-ins where Mark reviews your progress, keeps you honest, and makes sure you're doing the work.
+It's what keeps them on track when things get hard.
+They will have regular check-ins where Mark reviews their progress, keeping them honest, while making sure they are doing the work.

-Ready to walk a different path?
-Our program uses advanced techniques to access and unlock the subconscious barriers created by addiction, trauma, and violence, allowing you to find lasting freedom and transformation.
-These barriers aren't just ideas you have.
-They are deeply embedded patterns that operate beneath conscious awareness, automatically triggering cravings, emotional reactions, or defensive behaviors before you've even had a chance to think.
-Through hypnotherapy, we work directly with your subconscious mind in a deeply relaxed state, where these patterns are most accessible and changeable.
+Our program uses advanced techniques to access and unlock the subconscious barriers created by addiction, trauma, and violence, allowing them to find lasting freedom and transformation.
+These barriers aren't just ideas they have.
+They are deeply embedded patterns that operate beneath conscious awareness, automatically triggering cravings, emotional reactions, or defensive behaviors before they have even had a chance to think.
+Through hypnotherapy, we work directly with their subconscious mind in a deeply relaxed state, where these patterns are most accessible and changeable.
 Rather than fighting against unwanted behaviors at the conscious level, we help reprogram the underlying responses including the triggers, associations, and learned reactions that drive them.
-This allows you to break free from cycles that logic and willpower alone haven't shifted, creating genuine neurological change that supports lasting recovery and resilience.
+This allows them to break free from cycles that logic and willpower alone haven't shifted, creating genuine neurological change that supports lasting recovery and resilience.

-Building your own practical tools to reframe negative thoughts and beliefs, fostering healthier thought patterns to improve your life.
-Through NLP techniques, you'll learn to identify the language patterns and internal processes that keep you stuck.
-Whether that's automatic negative self-talk, limiting beliefs about your potential, or habitual thought loops that trigger unhelpful behaviors.
-We help you restructure these patterns at their source, giving you concrete strategies to interrupt old thinking habits and replace them with responses that serve you better.
-This isn't about positive thinking alone...it's about understanding how your mind works and gaining the flexibility to respond differently to life's challenges, building genuine resilience and lasting behavioral change.
+Building their own practical tools to reframe negative thoughts and beliefs, fostering healthier thought patterns to improve their life.
+Through NLP techniques, they will learn to identify the language patterns and internal processes that keep them stuck.
+Whether that's automatic negative self-talk, limiting beliefs about their potential, or habitual thought loops that trigger unhelpful behaviors.
+We help them restructure these patterns at their source, giving you concrete strategies to interrupt old thinking habits and replace them with responses that serve them better.
+This isn't about positive thinking alone...it's about understanding how their mind works and gaining the flexibility to respond differently to life's challenges, building genuine resilience and lasting behavioral change.

 Full participation in all coaching sessions is mandatory.
 Missed sessions must be rescheduled in advance, and consistent participation is key to achieving program outcomes.